top of page

 In a small container, measure and combine:

-The final texture should feel mostly sandy but able to hold moisture for stable tunnels.
+Youâre aiming for a mix thatâs mostly sandy with a little bit of coconut fiber, holds a little moisture, and packs well enough for tunnels.
 Fill the Ant Farm Place the prepared mix substrate into the ant farm.

-1. Add Water to the Mixture:
+Add Spring Water or Filter Water (Never Tap Water) to the Mixture:

 Slowly add water using a natural spring water bottle or squeeze bottle.
 The substrate should be damp, not wet.

-⢠Damp = holds its shape when squeezed
+Damp = holds its shape when squeezed

-⢠Too wet = soggy or muddy
+Too wet = soggy or muddy

 If you add too much water, let the mixture dry for a couple of days or replace it and start again.